I originally wrote this post on May 21st, 2014.

-Kerri Haskins of the Mystic Runners posted this film on Facebook Tuesday.
-It’s about 26 minutes and is just amazing!
+Kerri Haskins of the Mystic Runners posted this Boston Marathon 1964 film on Facebook in May of 2014.

-It’s a documentary film produced by Robert Gardner and Joyce Chopra of the Film Study Center at Harvard.
+It’s a 26 minute documentary film produced by Robert Gardner and Joyce Chopra of the Film Study Center at Harvard University.
 It’s an amazing look at Boston in 1964 and how things were back then.

 As I watched the film I could recognize buildings, intersections and the road.
 I also recognized the running spirit that lives in us today.
 These 400 runners are just like we are.
 Many of their comments and conversations are ones I have had or heard.